-So this blog is going to be an ongoing account of turning the dream into a reality.
+Meanwhile, this blog continues to chronicle the dream as reality.
 Admittedly, there are plenty of sailing blogs out there – many of them featuring beautiful young people wearing not many clothes.
 But I hope this one will appeal to a small but discerning readership.